 Bullying is an attempt or threat to inflict injury on another person or create fear in that person.
 Bullying is intentional, often repeated, and is harmful.
 It can be verbal or physical, and occur in person, online, or via other means of communication.

-The Richmond County School System and Goshen Elementary School are committed to providing safe learning environments for all students.
+The Richmond County School System and Warren Road Elementary School are committed to providing safe learning environments for all students.
 Bullying is not and will not be tolerated.
-If you suspect your child is being bullied or is a bully, please contact Ms. Woodward, Principal Fry, or Dr. Perry.
-You may also complete the Bullying Report Form and submit it to GES, if you prefer.
+If you suspect your child is being bullied or is a bully, please contact Ms. Woodward or one of Warren Road's administrators.
+You may also complete the Bullying Report Form and submit it to Warren Road if you prefer.

 Click here to view the Richmond County School System's Bullying Policy.
 Additionally, bullying resources can be found at: www.stopbullying.gov